 For the denoising loss, we follow the standard training paradigm of LDM, where the network is trained to predict the added noise given a noisy latent $\mathbf{z_t}$ and conditional inputs $\mathbf{c}$.
 Specifically, we minimize the mean squared error between the predicted noise and the ground truth noise:

-For the region supervision, we simply leverage a Euclidean loss to generate spatial masks.
-Given the ground truth attribute region masks $\{M^i\}_{i=1}^N$, and the predicted masks $\{\hat{M}^i_t\}_{i=1}^N$ of timestep $t$ at resolution corresponding to each decoder block, the loss is employed over all $N$ channels:
+For the region supervision, we simply leverage a Euclidean loss to train spatial masks.
+Given ground truth attribute region masks $\{M^i\}_{i=1}^N$, and predicted masks $\{\hat{M}^i_t\}_{i=1}^N$ of timestep $t$ at resolution corresponding to each decoder block, the loss is employed over all $N$ channels: